 A recent Ninth Circuit Court of Appeals decision, Ramirez v.
 Brown, 852 F.3d 954 (9th Cir.
-2017),1 has provided an opportunity for certain people with Temporary Protected Status (TPS) to apply to adjust status (obtain a green card).
-This advisory aims to explain the implications of the Ramirez decision, with examples to illustrate.
-Because the future of TPS is uncertain, this advisory urges practitioners to consider taking action in appropriate cases now, should the U.S. Supreme Court take up this issue and overturn this decision, or the current Administration change or end TPS.
+2017), has provided an opportunity for certain people with Temporary Protected Status (TPS) to apply to adjust status (obtain a green card).
+This advisory aims to explain the benefits of the Ramirez decision, with examples to illustrate.
+The Ramirez decision is particularly helpful for TPS holders, such as Nicaracguans, whose TPS will expire due to a termination of the TPS designation.
+Please see Section IV(A) for a special note for Nicaraguans and others whose TPS designation will end.
+For many other TPS holders, the future of their TPS is uncertain.
+Thus, this advisory urges practitioners to consider taking action in all appropriate cases now, should the U.S. Supreme Court take up this issue and overturn this decision, or the current Administration change or end TPS.